-I’ve no plan to contest NPP chairmanship slot - Boakye Agyarko
+I’ve no plan to contest NPP Chairmanship slot - Boakye Agyarko

 Click for Market Deals →

-There was rumour recently that the former Energy Minister had planned to contest President Akufo-Addo during the party’s presidential primaries.
+There was rumour recently that the former Energy Minister had planned to contest President Nana Addo Dankwa Akufo-Addo during the party’s presidential primaries.

 However, Mr Agyarko denied the claim and accused critics of seeking to sow seeds of enmity between him, the party, and the President.